Naiad, a Gemini-powered Data Storytelling Assistant for Slides

 Building the tool with AI

-Being actively involved in framing the research question, I led the design of the extension whilst also solely developing the same.
+Being actively involved in framing the research question, I led the design of the tool whilst also solely developing the same.

 In order to "vibe code" the tool, I suggested and strongly insisted on the need for a "Prompt" Requirements Document (as opposed to your regular Product Requirements Document).
 Contributing to its creation, I helped put together parts of the PRD alongside the UX Researcher on the team.